rocky/emacs-test-simple/README.md

     )

-In file `gcd-tests.el` in the same directory:
+In file `test-gcd.el` in the same directory:

     (require 'test-simple)
     (test-simple-start) ;; Zero counters and start the stop watch.